 It’s summer, the temperature is rising, and your dog looks like he could do with a little something to help cool him down.
 What could be better than a refreshing slice of watermelon?
 But can dogs eat watermelon?
 The simple answer is yes!
 This tasty treat is one of the many fruits that is considered safe for dogs in moderation.

-Always wash the fruit thoroughly before giving it to your dog and if he doesn’t seem that keen, then you can always try adding mashed fruit to his usual dinner or try one of the recipes below.
+Always make sure you wash the fruit thoroughly before giving it to your dog, and if he doesn’t seem that keen, then you can always try adding mashed fruit to his usual dinner or try one of the frozen watermelon treat recipes below.

 Not all seeds cause a problem.
-Watermelon seeds are not toxic in the same way as apple seeds, apricot pits, nectarine pits, plum pits, cherry pits and peach pits are but there is a chance that they will upset your dog and even worse, potentially cause a blockage in their intestinal tract.
+Watermelon seeds are not toxic in the same way as apple seeds, apricot pits, nectarine pits, plum pits, cherry pits, and peach pits are, but there is a chance that they will upset your dog and, even worse, potentially cause a blockage in their intestinal tract.
 This is especially important for small dogs due to their relative size.
 Remove the seeds and you have a safe fruit for your dog.

 It may be tempting to let your dog have a chew on the rind, but the rind is not good for your dog.
-It can cause serious gastrointestinal upsets which will be uncomfortable and unpleasant for both you and your dog, but there is a danger that large, unchewed pieces could cause an intestinal blockage which would result in an emergency visit to the vet.
+Not only can it cause serious stomach upsets, which would be unpleasant and uncomfortable for both you and your dog, but there is a danger that large, unchewed pieces could cause an intestinal blockage which would result in an emergency visit to the vet.

 Yes!
-If you do want to treat your dog on a hot day then a small piece of watermelon could do just the job.
-If you want to go a step further why not try these great recipes
+If you want to feed your dog watermelon on a hot day, then a small piece of watermelon could do just the job.
+If you want to go a step further, why not make these healthy treats as a special snack.

 Makes 30 treats